Analysis | Boeing’s 737 Max Woes Make It an Easy Trade-War Pawn

-There’s reason to be skeptical about this; for one, the Global Times isn’t an official government mouthpiece and Hu later told Bloomberg News that he was expressing his opinion, not an official stance.
+There’s reason to be skeptical about this; for one, the Global Times isn’t an official government mouthpiece.
 Halting agricultural orders would seem to come at an impossible cost to China’s food supply, particularly given the deadly swine flu outbreak that’s wiping out much of its domestic hog production.
 And abandoning U.S. bonds en masse is much easier said than done, as my colleague Brian Chappatta has written.
-As for curtailing Boeing orders, such a move would likely squeeze travel growth in China – and yet, of all of these measures, it’s the most plausible, at least on a temporary basis.
+As for curtailing Boeing orders, such a move would likely squeeze travel growth in China — and yet, of all of these measures, it’s the most plausible, at least on a temporary basis.
 So it’s worth thinking through what the implications would be.

+Boeing is the U.S.’s biggest exporter and something of a national treasure, a status which alone would seem to qualify it to eventually end up in the cross hairs of escalated trade tensions.
+But two fatal crashes of its Max jet in just five months and a global grounding that’s now lasted two months make Boeing particularly vulnerable right now to any sort of order slowdown.

 Any threat to restrict Boeing orders could be interpreted as another attempt to smooth the way for Comac’s C919, which is currently in development and being pitched as a competitor to the Max and Airbus SE’s A320neo.
 It’s unlikely regulators would change their stance on the plane, but China has the ability to drag its heels on re-certifying the Max and any knock on Boeing’s global standing probably works in its favor.